NCU-CC/tutorial/Chapter1/WEB-SESSION.md

 Whenever server receive the Cookie, server would know what does the ID mean for and find corresponding data.

 ### Session in Response
-When a response received, Session would be sent to client by `Set-Cookie` header
+When a response received, Session ID would be sent to client by `Set-Cookie` header

     HTTP/1.0 200 OK
     Content-type: text/html